AlexVallat/KeyLayoutAutoSwitch/README.md

 v1.3:
 * Added new option to Previously visited web pages rule, to apply the last used keyboard layout for the whole site (domain)
 * Added context menu command to clear the previously visited web pages, forgetting all last used layouts
+* Added context menu command to Add a Site Rule, pre-populated with the current site (if any) and layout
 * Added tooltip to the icon which indicates why the current keyboard layout has been chosen

 v1.2: